golden-panther/glaucoma-detector/README.md

 Always remember that tensorflow does not support python 3.8.
 It supports upto version 3.7 only.
 ### Install all the required packages from requirements.txt

+To use our project - go to this link https://share.streamlit.io/golden-panther/glaucoma-detector/glaucoma_app.py (or)
 To run our glaucoma detector on your machine by cloning this repository,
 * Type "streamlit run glaucoma_app.py" in your terminal or cmd.
 * The web app opens up in a local host.
 Then you can use it for classifying.
 That's it!